Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 There’s also a new shopping centre in Ginza Six, which opened in 2017.
 There are over 240 brands in this gigantic shopping centre, as well as a wide selection of restaurants.

 One of my favourite places to eat in Ginza however has got to be Shiseido Parlour.
 The gigantic cosmetics brand is much more in Japan.
 And their huge (stunning) building in Tokyo does the best selection of sandwiches and cakes I have ever had!

 Station: Suidobashi, Korakuen, Kasuga

 Lines: JR Chuo-Sobu line (Suidobashi), Tokyo Metro Maunouchi line (Korakuen), Tokyo Metro Namboku line (Korakuen), Toei Mita line (Kasuga), Toei Oedo line (Kasuga)

 Lastly, if you’re up for a fun night of sports, I would highly recommend getting a ticket to watch the Tokyo Giants at Tokyo Dome (their home ground).
 Tickets are quite cheap, starting from around £15, and you can get them from the automatic ticket stalls in any convenience store, as well as online.

 When we were there, they were handing out free t-shirts and match-day programmes to all spectators, and the pre-game festivities are really enjoyable!

-Theres also a range of yummy food inside the stadium, as well as drinks sales during the match which come up right to your seat!
-The hot dogs are a must here, and always give me a super American feeling, and as baseball is one of the most popular sports in Japan, you’ve definitely had a true local experience!
-Its a fun day out, and theres lots of little shops to get souvenirs as well at the start or end of it.
+Theres also a range of yummy food inside the stadium, and drinks sales during the match which come up right to your seat!
+The hot dogs are a must here, and always give me a super American feeling.
+And as baseball is one of the most popular sports in Japan, you’ve definitely had a true local experience!
+It’s a fun day out, and theres lots of little shops to get souvenirs as well at the start or end of it.